 • An Undergraduate Degree (preferably in Architecture/Architecture-related field)

-• Proof for English Proficiency, if English is not a Native Language
+• Proof of English Proficiency if English is not a Native Language

 Online Master of Architecture No GRE/GMAT Programs

-How to Pay for an Online Master of Architecture Program
+How to Pay for an Online Master’s in Architecture Program

 The first and foremost consideration for choosing a master’s degree is the affordability of tuition costs.
-Although on the surface it appears as though the tuition costs are slightly cheaper for online students because it is free from living expenses, a completely online program can also come at a substantial cost.
+Although tuition costs are slightly cheaper for online graduates because it is free from living expenses, a completely online program can also come at a substantial cost.
 The need for a fast broadband connection and digital equipment such as ultramodern laptops, headphones, storage requirements, etc., add to indirect costs.
-With these and the ever-rising cost of a Master’s program, it becomes essential that students explore all possible ways of seeking financial aid.
+With these and the ever-rising cost of a master’s program, it becomes essential for prospective students to explore all possible ways of seeking financial aid.
 Here are a few funding mechanisms for a master’s in Architecture:

 Scholarships

-Scholarships are often given out by private entities based on academic performance, community service, cultural heritage, religious affiliation, and other factors.
+Private entities often give scholarships based on academic performance, community service, cultural heritage, religious affiliation, and other factors.
 (Note: Beware of Scholarship Scams.)

 Grants

-Grants are often need-based and cover tuition costs and/or other student and education-related expenditures such as books, research materials, travel, student housing, and so on.
+Grants are often need-based and cover tuition costs, other graduates, and education-related expenditures such as books, research materials, travel, student housing, etc.

 Student Loans

-Federal loans, bank loans, and private loans can be relatively simple ways to raise funds.
-However, students should note that loans accrue interest, and late payments will result in higher education costs and student debt.
+Federal, bank, and private loans can be relatively simple fundraising methods.
+However, one should note that loans accrue interest, and late payments will result in higher education costs and student debt.

 FAFSA